EinfachAleks/payback-coupons-activator/Readme.md

 ### Preparing

-Edit the following file `.env` with your editor if choice.
+Edit the following file `.env` with your editor of choice.

-Replace the variables with your own Data.
+Replace the variables with your own data.

 ```bash
 userEmailOrId="TYPE_YOUR_ID_OR_EMAIL"